 - 69% are likely to apply to a job if the employer actively manages its employer brand (e.g., responds to reviews, updates their profile, shares updates on the culture and work environment)

 - 76% want details on what makes the company an attractive place to work.

 - 69% would not take a job with a company that had a bad reputation, even if they were unemployed

 You can hire top recruiters, HR Managers, spend thousands on recruiting advertisements, and even offer huge referral bonuses, but you will not get top-notch employees if you are considered a bad place to work in the community or on Glassdoor.
 You should be concerned about the candidate experience and the current employee experiences for your employer brand to be good enough for candidates to consider you in their job search.
-You should also strive to have a company culture that is so good that it sells itself to candidates.
+It is also important to have a company culture that is so good it sells itself to candidates.

 Need an Affordable Time Clock App for Your Employees?
 Try out ezClocker for FREE!

 Candidate experience is defined as how job seekers perceive and react to employers’ recruiting, interviewing, hiring, and onboarding processes.

 What makes a bad candidate experience?
 If you are rude to applicants in which you have no interest in pursuing, not responding to email or phone call queries, or not informing them of job status decisions.
 These are just a few things which create a bad experience for candidates with your company.